dengekioh/project-lens/README.md

 # project-lens
-Project-lens: a one month fast project to check if we could help Taiwan.
+Project-lens: a one month fast project to check if we could help my country.